ladybug-tools/ladybug-web/analemma-3d/readme.md

 ## Issues

 * Open Street Maps - and other maps - not showing because of HTTPS issues
+* When not top window gives error message - should just stay quiet

 ## Things To Do / Road Map / Wish List

-* Set intensity of Sun light
+* If not top window, don't just go to Sydney but go to a location where the Sun is shining
+* Add more Solar calculations - from Solar calculator
+* Background: color, gradient or skybox
+* Add 3D cartography
-* Add display of current map source and copy right notices
+* Add display of current map source and copyright notices
-* Add ability to turn off casting and receiving of shadows whenever the sun is below the ground plane/horizon.
 * Add choice of 3D objects
 * Add the ability to change the north point based on an angle
 	* Select type of north point